CS5001-khoury/Handouts/Module10/README.md

 ## Finally

 As a group, work on a couple coding practices.
 Make sure to copy the code into python tutor to discuss the results/see the memory.
+What happens when an object is passed as a parameter, and then you modify it inside that function?